meowsnow23/chromeosbrunch/README.md

 hello
+sorry if not private
+and this is my repo
-welcome to my repositors
+to use my sh file
-this do nothing